mitbailey/RocketrySuite/README.md

 ## Use Instructions
 ### Windows
-After compilation, either double-click `RocketrySuite.exe` or run `RocketrySuite.exe` in a CMD window opened within the repository directory.
+After compilation or having downloaded the executable from the Releases page (https://github.com/mitbailey/RocketrySuite/releases), either double-click `RocketrySuite.exe` or run `RocketrySuite.exe` in a CMD window opened within the repository directory.
 Then, follow the on-screen prompts.

 ### Linux
 After compilation, run `./sim.out` in a Terminal from within the repository directory.
 Then, follow the on-screen prompts.